codedbrain/JSobsfucator/README.md

 <h3> How to use it </h3>
 Type your HTML source code there , then you will have a script .
 You can use it .<br>
-for instance if you generate the output of <h3>It has been such a cool day </h3> then you can verify its output by checking the output of the code in browsers console.
+for instance if you generate the output of "It has been such a cool day" then you can verify its output by checking the output of the code in browsers console.
 There appears the above text written in the screen .

 <h3> So , how exactly it works ? </h3>